 Golfing equipment does not come cheap and neither do quality golfing holidays.
-With some of the world’s most expensive courses charging in excess of £350 for green fees and of course a sizeable bar tab if you card that illusive hole in one, costs can quickly add up.
+With charging for green fees and of course a sizeable bar tab if you card that illusive hole in one, costs can quickly add up.

 With all this in mind, ensuring you have the appropriate golf travel insurance is a great way to tee-off your holiday and protect yourself should the worst happen, or the best for that matter.

-Staysure’s golf cover is available as an add-on with our 5-star Defaqto rated single trip and annual Comprehensive Travel Insurance and provides up to £1,000 of cover for personal golf equipment including shoes, bags and non-motorised trollies as well as replacement hire cover up to £300 and £75 hole in one cover.
+Staysure’s golf cover is available as an add-on with our 5-star Defaqto rated single trip and annual Comprehensive Travel Insurance and provides up to £5,000 of cover for personal golf equipment including shoes, bags and non-motorised trolleys as well as replacement hire cover up to £500 and £300 hole in one cover.

 Our travel insurance specialists are more than happy to answer any of your questions on 0800 033 4902.
 Alternatively, you can get a quote online in minutes.

 Hole in one insurance and green fees cover

 Tradition holds that any golfer who cards a hole in one should buy a round of drinks for his playing party in the clubhouse, and while this is great news for your handicap it may not be so friendly to your bank account!

 With our add-on golf policy you get hole in one insurance which can pay you up to £300 to cover the celebratory clubhouse drinks and ensures that your finest golfing achievements aren’t marred by a costly round.